 iirs

-IIRS is an Iupac Inverted RepeatS finder written in rust (rs).
+IIRS is an Iupac Inverted RepeatS finder written in rust (rs), ported from IUPACpal, result of this paper.

 That is, an exact tool for efficient identification of Inverted Repeats (IRs) in IUPAC-encoded DNA sequences as substrings of a large text, allowing also for potential mismatches and gaps.